thu-nics/VGDFR/README.md

 # VGDFR: Diffuison-based Video Generation with Dynamic Frame Rate
-This is the official implementation of the paper "VGDFR: Diffuison-based Video Generation with Dynamic Frame Rate".
+This is the official implementation of the paper [VGDFR: Diffuison-based Video Generation with Dynamic Frame Rate](https://arxiv.org/abs/2504.12259).

 <!-- ## Result Show -->